michaelfromyeg/showrooms/README.md

 # showrooms

 Showcase your setup, generate affiliciate revenue, and discover new products.
-All centralized, and connected directly to BestBuy.com
+All centralized, and connected directly to Best Buy.

 ## About